RAImostafa/CarRentalWeb/README.md

 It's a website that helps you to book cars with a huge variety of models and prices.

 ## What does it do?
 You can book a car or more and cancel the reservation.
 It also shows their prices and all the car and owner info.
-The admin can add new cars, remove cars, view the booked list, and cancel bookings.
+The admin can add new cars, remove cars, view the booked list, and cancel bookings , Edit on cars too.

 ## New Feature
 - A better user profile that contains the cars they booked.